top of page

 Reflection & Future Steps

-The Gallery Pal experience has outlined a gallery companion solution though it still has a long journey of information architecture construction, user testing, and screen iterations ahead.
+The Gallery Pal concept offers a strong foundation for a gallery companion app, though it still requires further information architecture, user testing, and screen iterations.

 bottom of page